FreeOpenUniversity/website-backend/README.md

 ### Get started with project
 - If you use IntelliJ, open the folder and the project will be loaded automatically
-    - if you have issues starting at the far right under ant, click maven>backend>plugins>spring-boot>spring-boot:run
+    - to run it, click maven>backend>plugins>spring-boot>spring-boot:run
     ![starting at the far right under ant, click maven]("RunMVN.jpg?raw=true" "Maven")
 - If you use command line in project root, run ```./mvnw spring-boot:run``` OR in windows, run ```mvnw spring-boot:run```
  ### Set up database